 We chose Sequoia after having visited most of the middle schools in our area.
 We actually decided to school choice into Sequoia and are extremely pleased.
 The staff is excellent and very responsive.
 The teaching is very effective and the block system works well for our child.
 The music program is top notch as well as the sports options.
 All in all we are very happy.

 Sequoia Middle School is a public middle school in Newbury Park.
-The principal of Sequoia Middle School is Vivian Vina-Hunt and can be contacted at firstname.lastname@example.org.
-1,139 children attend Sequoia Middle School and identify primarily as Asian; White, non-Hispanic; and Hispanic.
-13% of the Sequoia Middle School students are "limited in English proficiency."
-34% of the 1,139 students here are paying reduced lunch prices.
+The principal of Sequoia Middle School is Vivian Vina-Hunt, whose e-mail is email@example.com.
+1,139 children attend Sequoia Middle School and are mostly Asian; White, non-Hispanic; and Hispanic.
+13% of the Sequoia Middle School students have "limited English proficiency."
+34% of the 1,139 students here have subsidized lunches.
 The ratio of students to teachers at Sequoia Middle School is 21:1.
 Conejo Adventist Elementary School is one of the nearest middle schools.

 - Computer arts